 Mikhail Kozlovsky – Russian sculptor

-Mikhail Kozlovsky was a Russian sculptor.
 Mikhail was born on October 26 (November 6), 1753 in St. Petersburg into a family of a military musician.
-He studied at the St. Petersburg Academy of Arts, where his closest mentors were professors Nicolas Gillet (a French artist who trained many talented sculptors of that time) and A.P.
-Losenko.
+At the age of 11 the boy entered the St. Petersburg Academy of Arts.
+French artist Nicolas Gillet, who trained many talented sculptors of that time, and A. Losenko became his closest mentors.
 In 1772 Kozlovsky was awarded a first class gold medal for his bas-relief Prince Izyaslav in the Field of Battle.
 After graduation, he became a pensioner of the Academy and was sent to Rome (from 1774 to 1779) and to Paris (from 1779 to 1780).

 In 1794, he received the title of academician, as an artist who had already proved his talent and then he received the title of professor.